Home Loan Tax Benefits_WC

 Tax Deductions on Interest Paid on Home Loan

-Following are the ways in which you can save your income tax payable, on your Home Loan interest payments every year:
+Following are the ways in which you can save the income tax payable on your Home Loan interest payments every year:

 • The interest paid on a Home Loan for a rented residential property can be claimed without any upper limit; claims can only go up to only Rs.2 Lakh under ‘Housing Properties’ in a year

-• A certificate detailing the Home Loan interest calculations from the lender is mandatory to claim the deductions
+• A certificate detailing the Home Loan interest calculations is mandatory to claim the deductions

 • In the case of an under-construction property, the construction work must be completed within 5 years of borrowing the Home Loan amount